-Tim Harrison has worked in the Partnership for 22 years.
+Tim Harrison worked in the Partnership for over 23 years.
 He started his career in shops, working in Peter Jones, and John Lewis and Partners, Kingston, in a variety of branch management roles.

-Since 2005, Tim has led on the development and opening of new John Lewis and Partners stores.
-This has included developing the mutiple formats within which John Lewis and Partners trades, and includes the constant maintenance and upgrading of the John Lewis and Partners shop portfolio.
+From 2005, Tim led the development and opening of new John Lewis and Partners stores.
+This encompassed development of the mutiple formats within which John Lewis and Partners trades, and included the constant maintenance and upgrading of the John Lewis and Partners shop portfolio.

 Sarah Gillard joined the John Lewis Partnership in 2010, following a number of years working in fashion buying and merchandising for major high street retailers.
 She was the Head of Merchandising for John Lewis Furniture for 4 years, moving to the Head of Strategy role in 2015.
 In 2017, Sarah was appointed Director, Insight and Assurance within the Personnel function, and is now responsible for co-ordinating Personnel strategy and for providing thought leadership and assurance on the development and sustainability of the Partnership model.
 Sarah became a Trustee in 2017

 Simon Bishop is Deputy Chief Executive of global children's charity Plan International UK, as well as Chair of the Gates Foundation-backed Coalition for Global Prosperity.
 Passionate about alleviating poverty, and a vocal gender champion, he has also been Special Adviser to the UK Government’s Secretary of State for International Development, Strategy Adviser to The Prince of Wales' Charitable Foundation, and completed a number of roles with The Shell Foundation, The United Nations Foundation and the BBC.
 As a Fulbright Scholar, Simon completed a Masters degree in International Relations and Journalism at Columbia University, and also has a Masters in Economics and Geography from Edinburgh University.